lowendguru/testAssignmentBB/README.md

 The following documents can be found in the /docs folder.
 * Test Plan - computer-database.docx: Test approach and definitions.
-* Test Cases - computer-database: Includes a sheet with a suite of Test Cases for manual execution called "Functional Test Cases".
+* Test Cases - computer-database.xlsx: Includes a sheet with a suite of Test Cases for manual execution called "Functional Test Cases".
 Also has a sheet called "Test Summary" with summary data about test results and feature coverage.
 Finally, this file has a sheet called "Defects" with the description of issues found during test execution.
 Video or picture files with evidence of the defects can be found in the /docs/bug_evidence folder.

 # Automated Test Suite

-These tests are written in Java using 'Selenium' and 'testNG' as a testing framework.
+These tests are written in Java using 'Selenium' and 'testNG' as a testing framework with Maven as dependency manager.
 The test suite contains test cases which represent a small portion of the full manual test suite.
 These test the basic core functionality of the 'computer-database' app.
 The tests were designed to be executed on Google Chrome as it is the browser with the biggest market share at the time of these tests.